mk12/sicp/notes/lecture.md

 ```

 - We do a recursive tree walk on the skeleton.
-- It is simpler than the matcher because the parts of the tree can be instantiated independently (we don't change the dictionary).
+- It's simpler than the matcher because the parts of the tree can be instantiated independently (we don't change the dictionary).
-- The only reason we have the internal procedure is to avoid passing the same `dict` on every recursive call.
+- The only reason for `loop` is to avoid passing `dict` through every recursive call.
-- The skeleton evaluation forms like `(: x)` use `evaluate`:
+- The skeleton evaluation forms like `(: x)` using `evaluate`:

 ```
 (define (evaluate form dict)